gabrieldemarmiesse/getting_started_open_source/README.md

-# Getting started with open-source
+# Making a pull request to an open-source project

 You want to make a pull request to an open-source project?
 You don't know how to do it?
 Here is how to.